Open Source Library

 Each utility renders an absolutely-positioned ::before pseudo-element with negative offsets driven by per-side private custom properties.
 Because every directional utility sets only its own variable and repeats an identical pseudo-element block, utilities stack and merge cleanly in the cascade:

-<button class="hit-slop-x-1 hit-slop-y-3">4px horizontal, 12px vertical</button>The whole plugin is a single hand-written CSS file built on Tailwind v4's CSS-first primitives — @utility, --value() and --spacing().
-There is no JavaScript, no build step, and no configuration.
+<button class="hit-slop-x-1 hit-slop-y-3">4px horizontal, 12px vertical</button>On Tailwind v4 the whole thing is a single hand-written CSS file built on the CSS-first primitives — @utility, --value() and --spacing() — pulled in with one @import "tailwind-hitslop" and no JavaScript at all.
+On v3 the same package exposes a classic config plugin you register with require("tailwind-hitslop"), generating the identical utilities.
+The export map resolves the right entry per import style, so a single package name covers both majors with no configuration either way.
 Values resolve from the spacing scale (hit-slop-2), arbitrary lengths (hit-slop-[10px]) and an opt-in --hit-slop-* theme namespace.

 Key Features